-Sometimes saving money on groceries is just plain ol’ hard.
+Sometimes saving on food is just plain ol’ hard.

 Have you ever felt this way before?

-So let’s get to work.
-I have a few tricks up my sleeve that keep our budget in check month after month.
+So, let’s get to work.
+I have a few tricks up my sleeve that keep the grocery budget in check month after month.
 If they can help me, I know they can help you!

 Stop spending $3-5 PER BOTTLE and start making your own instead.